Timber Frame Extension Cost

 Planning Permission and Building Regulations

-Many people often wonder whether they will require planning permission for their timber-framed extension.
-The answer is, possibly.
-As we briefly covered earlier, the case will depend on the particular extension plans and design.
+The case will depend on the particular extension plans and design.
 Your local authority will have guidelines and regulations that need to be followed at all costs.

 If your project requires planning permission and you begin the construction without obtaining consent, you will be in breach of your local authorities building regulations.
-The consequences of building without planning permission may risk your building needed to be demolished.
+The consequences of building without planning permission may risk your building needing to be demolished.

 However, not all projects require planning permission.
 Usually, a build that does not exceed 4 metres in height and is under half of your property's width does not require consent.
 To be sure, you should always check your local authorities' regulations for the exact guidelines before erecting your extension.

 There are also fees associated with obtaining planning consent that you should take into consideration when budgeting for your project.
-In the UK, the typical cost of a planning application is £462 for the build of an entire new home, while extensions and garden outbuilding planning is £206.
+In the UK, the typical cost of a planning application is £550 for the build of an entire new home, while extensions and garden outbuilding planning is £250.

 What Fire Protection Regulations Need to be Followed?

 Fire protection regulations are in place for the protection of any occupier in the event of a fire.
-By following these regulations correctly, there will be a reduced risk of a fire starting in your property and safe evacuation procedures in the case of one.
+By following these regulations correctly, there will be a reduced risk of a fire starting on your property and safe evacuation procedures in the case of one.

-In previous years, there were several severe fire occurrences during the building and occupancy of a timber-framed build.
-Therefore, the fire safety regulations act came into existence.
 Designers and developers must follow these principles when planning and constructing a timber-framed build to comply with the risk management of the development phase.

 These regulations include using treated timbers in advance of constructing the structural timber-frame for the build, along with installing tested fire-resistant linings to all walls and floors.